 1920s-1930s - Admiral Horthy's rule is characterised by bitter resentment at loss of Hungarian territories, becomes progressively more reactionary and more closely allied with Nazi Germany.

-1941-1945 - Hungary fights on the side of Nazi Germany in World War 2, losing a large part of its army in Russia.
+1941-1945 - Hungary fights on the side of Nazi Germany in Second World War, losing a large part of its army in Russia.
 The Germans occupy Hungary in in 1944 after Hungary seeks an armistice.
 Hundreds of thousands of Jews and gypsies are deported to death camps.

 1947-49 - Communists consolidate power under the Soviet occupation, with a new constitution, the nationalisation of industry, collectivised agriculture and mass terror.